Privileged users need access to sensitive data in order to do their jobs.

 The benefit of doing this through a Powertech tool is that you have access to some additional bells and whistles—namely, the ability to see what that user is doing.

 Having an audit trail of a user’s action when they’re signed on to the system is a core requirement of virtually every security mandate out there, and for good reason.

 We also need the ability to audit everything that they’re doing.
 We need that breadcrumb trail, so that if something does later surface that we need to investigate, we have a source of information that we can refer back to and understand exactly where that user went, what they did, and what they saw.

 The third part is the ability to notify someone that the profile swap has taken place.
 Maybe it’s a supervisor or a manager.
 Maybe it’s an auditor.
-You have the ability within Powertech Authority Broker to send the notification to a message queue or interface with any other type of message management tool that’s out there to alert the supervisor or manager that the swap has occurred.
+You have the ability within Powertech Authority Broker for IBM i to send the notification to a message queue or interface with any other type of message management tool that’s out there to alert the supervisor or manager that the swap has occurred.

 So, looking at the scenario, we sign on with a basic profile.
 Maybe it has or doesn’t have command line permission, but it certainly doesn’t have the keys to the kingdom.
 Temporarily, they now gain the keys to the kingdom, but they do so with these three advantages: visibility, an audit trail, and real-time notifications.

 When they’re done, they relinquish those privileges and return to their base profile.
 This will satisfy all those regulatory mandates that say we need to accept that there is an as-needed case for powerful users to be on the system, but we don’t have to do it without any type of oversight.